 All Nordea employees are bound by our Code of Conduct and our Guide to Sound Business Relationships, which together serve as guidelines on ethical conduct in our customer relations.

-Our measures to ensure responsible customer relations include;
+Our measures to ensure sustainable customer relations include;

 - e-learning, on-the-job training and classroom training